sofort-impfen-de/services/README.md

 * A **storage** service that stores encrypted user & operator settings and temporary data.
 * An **appointments** service that stores encrypted appointment data.

+## Dependencies

+The Kiebitz backend services are written in Golang.
+Please install a recent version, preferably >=1.16.

+By default, Kiebitz uses a Redis database to store data.
+Please make sure a Redis server is available.
+You can change the connection details in the `settings/dev/001_default.yml` settings file.
+The metering services (for statistics) also uses a Redis database by default and can be configured just like the main database.
+In addition, to generate TLS certificates (which is not always necessary) Kiebitz relies on the `openssl` CLI.

 ## Installation

 To build and install all services into your `GOPATH`, simply run